dereneaton/ipyrad/docs/parameters.rst

 4. Sorted fastq path
 --------------------
 This is a path to the location of sorted fastq data.
-If your data are already demultiplexed then this is the location that will be used in step 1 to load the data into ipyrad.
+If your data are already demultiplexed then this is the location from which data will be loaded when you run step 1.
 A wildcard character can be used to select multiple files in directory.

-Affected steps = 1.
+Affected steps = 1
 Example entries into params.txt:

 .. code-block:: python

     /home/deren/ipyrad/tests/ipsimdata/*.fastq.gz    ## [4] select all gzip data files
     ~/ipyrad/tests/ipsimdata/*.fastq                 ## [4] select all fastq data files
     ./ipsimdata/rad_example*.fastq.gz                ## [4] select files w/ `rad_example` in name

 .. _assembly_method: